Depending on the grant type, the authorization server will respond with either an authorization code or an access token.

 - Unique ID – The code needs its own unique ID of some sort in order to be able to check if the code has been used before.
 A database ID or a random string is sufficient.

-Once you’ve generated the authorization code, either by creating a JWS token, or by generating a random string and storing the associated information in a database, you’ll need to redirect the user to the application’s redirect URL specified.
-The parameters to be added to the query string of the redirect URL are as follow:
+Once you’ve generated the authorization code, either by creating a JWS-encoded string, or by generating a random string and storing the associated information in a database, you’ll need to redirect the user to the application’s redirect URL specified.
+The parameters to be added to the query string of the redirect URL are as follows:

 This parameter contains the authorization code which the client will later exchange for an access token.